aurelia/store/doc/article/en-US/aurelia-store-plugin.md

       }

       public dispatchDemo(nextFramework) {
+        this.store.dispatch(demoAction, nextFramework);

+        // or
-        this.store.dispatchAction(demoAction, nextFramework);
+        // this.store.dispatch("DemoAction", nextFramework);
       }
     }
   </source-code>
 </code-listing>

-Now keep in mind that an action might be async, or really any middleware is, you'll learn more about them later, as such if you're depending on the state being updated right after it, make sure to `await` the call to `dispatchAction`
+Now keep in mind that an action might be async, or really any middleware is, you'll learn more about them later, as such if you're depending on the state being updated right after it, make sure to `await` the call to `dispatch`.

+The choice whether you call by the actual actions function or it's previously registered name is up to you.
+It might be less work just forwarding a string.
+That way you don't need to import the action from wherever you want to dispatch it.
+On the other hand exactly this is a helpful mechanism to make sure your app survives a refactoring session.
+Imagine you'd rename the registration name and not all the places you're dispatching.
+A long debugging night might be just around the corner ;)

 > Dispatching non-registered actions will result in an error

 ## Using the dispatchify higher order function